-It seems that recently there has been as much hype surrounding the IoT as there is confusion in differentiating it from the M2M technology.
+It seems that recently there has been as much hype surrounding the IoT as there is confusion in differentiating it from the M2M technology, especially in terms of IoT device management.
 This short overview will tackle the popular misconceptions and pinpoint some pivotal differences between these two technology buzzwords.

 Understanding the differences between M2M and IoT